lsirm12pl: An R package for latent space item response modeling: 2PL LSIRM For Dichotomous Data

 \subsection{An Illustrated Example}

-In this section, we applied the 2PL LSIRM to the TDRI data in Section \ref{lsirm_1pl_data}.
-The default settings of \code{lsirm2pl} are the same as \code{lsirm1pl} except $\alpha$.
-The base function for the 2PL LSIRM is \code{lsirm2pl}, and the function returns a list containing estimated information on the model parameters, similar to \code{lsirm1pl}.
+We apply the 2PL LSIRM to the TDRI data.
+The default settings of the 2PL LSIRM are the same as the 1PL LSIRM except for $\alpha$.
+The base function for the 2PL LSIRM is